piensaenpixel/cuentas-anuales/cuentas/notas-estados-en.md

 - Income recurrence and profitability: A sound margin-generation capacity supported by a recurrent business model based on the diversification of assets, a stable funding and a customer focus; combined with a moderate risk profile that limits the credit losses even under stress situations; all focused on allowing income stability and maximizing the risk-adjusted profitability.

 In addition, the core metrics define, in quantitative terms, the principles and the target risk profile set out in the risk appetite statement and are in line with the strategy of the Group.
-Each metric have three thresholds (trafficlight approach) ranging from a standard business management to higher deterioration levels: Management reference, Maximum appetite and Maximum capacity.
+Each metric have three thresholds (traffic light approach) ranging from a standard business management to higher deterioration levels: Management reference, Maximum appetite and Maximum capacity.
 The Group’s Core metrics are:

 <table>
     <thead>